 When a request is denied, whether in whole or in part, or deemed denied, the requester may file an appeal with the Department.
 This appeal must be in writing and must be filed with the Department within 15 business days of the date of the Department’s denial or deemed denial.
-The appeal must state the grounds upon which the requester asserts that the record is public, and should address any grounds stated by the Department for denying the request or any grounds stated in the Department’s extension notice that contains an expected response date in excess of 30 days following the five days allowed for in Section 67.901 of the RTKL.
+The appeal must state the grounds upon which the requester asserts that the record is public, and should address any grounds stated by the Department for denying the request or any grounds stated in the Department’s extension notice that contains an expected response date in excess of 30 calendar days following the five business days allowed for in Section 67.901 of the RTKL

-- Photocopying (one photocopy is a black and white copy of a standard (8.5 x 11”) page with content on one side or a black and white copy of one side of a standard page with content on both sides) $.20 per photocopy.
+- Photocopying (one photocopy is a black and white copy of a standard (8.5 x 11”) page with content on one side or a black and white copy of one side of a standard page with content on both sides): $.20 per photocopy.

-- Certification of a Record $1.00 per record (not per page), exclusive of notarization fees.
+- Certification of a Record: $1.00 per record (not per page), exclusive of notarization fees.

 B. Statutory Fees

 If a separate statute authorizes the Department to charge a set amount for a certain type of record, the Department may charge no more than that statutory amount.